ainsleyclark/logger/README.md

 </div>

+# ✏️ Logger

+A Go wrapper for Logrus, Errors, Mongo and Facebook Workplace giving you extremely detailed log reports.
+This package is designed to be used with [github.com/ainsleyclark/errors](https://github.com/ainsleyclark/errors) for error reporting with codes, messages and more.

+## Overview

+- ✅ Log a wide variety of log levels.
+- ✅ Logs with custom errors featuring codes, messages and lifelines.
+- ✅ Facebook Workplace integration, any error marked as `INTERNAL` will be sent to WP.
+- ✅ Mongo integration, if specified log entries will be sent to a Mongo collection.

 ## Why?

 Detailed and verbose logging is important to any application or API.
 This package aims to make it easy for APIs to log errors to a central location, using a Logrus Hook.